TonyAssi/ImageSearch/README.md

 image_search = ImageSearch(image_dir='images',
 			   hf_key='HF_KEY')
 ```
-The images will be converted to a 🤗 Dataset and it'll get uploaded to the 🤗 Hub.
-It'll print out the dataset id.
+The first time this is called the images will be converted to a 🤗 Dataset and it'll get uploaded to the 🤗 Hub.
+It'll print out the dataset id and store it in a meta.text file.
 It should look like [tonyassi/images-ds](https://huggingface.co/datasets/tonyassi/images-ds).
+It'll take a little longer the first time it's called.
+After the dataset is created it should be very quicl.

 Search for image with text prompt
 - **text** Text prompt